Overview of Idaho Mortgages

 Idaho Mortgages Overview

-Idaho real estate is a bit less expensive than the rest of the country on average.
-The national average home value according to Zillow is $186,100, while Idaho’s average comes in at $174,100.
+Idaho real estate has been a bit more expensive than the rest of the country in recent years.
+The median home value in the state is $369,300, while the national median is $281,400.

 Conforming and FHA Loan Limits by County